thfai2000/taichi-orm/README.md

 # Concepts

 ## Model
-It represents a database table
+It represents a database table.

 ## ModelRepository
-It is used for carry out `create`, `update`, `delete` operations on a Model
+It is used for carry out `create`, `update`, `delete` operations on a Model.

 ## DatabaseContext
 It consists of a set of ModelRepository

 ## ORM
 It is a object with Database connection settings.
-It manages DatabaseContext
+It manages DatabaseContext.

 ## Dataset
-It is a query builder and represents the SELECT statement
+It is a query builder and represents the SELECT statement.

 ## Scalar
 It represent a SQL single value with a specifc type like number, string or date.
 Dataset can be transformed into a Scalar.
-For example, 'SELECT count(*) FROM table1' can act as a Scalar in number type
+For example, 'SELECT count(*) FROM table1' can act as a Scalar in number type.

 ## FieldProperty
-It represents a field of a Model
+It represents a field of a Model.

 ## ComputeProperty
-It represents a virtual field of a Model
+It represents a virtual field of a Model.
+It consists of a `ComputeFunction` that defines how to create a Scalar.

+## ComputeFunction
-It defines how to create a Scalar
+It defines how to create a Scalar.

+## Schema
+It represents the properties of a Model or a Dataset.

 ## Datasource
+It is used in data query.
-It represent the properties' value of a Model or a Dataset `Datasource.selector` is an object having keys of properties name with values of corresponding Scalar
+It has name (like table alias) that represents of a database table or a temporary table.
+`Datasource.selector` is an object having keys of properties names and with values of corresponding Scalar or ComputeFunction.

 # Advanced Example 1 - Scalar Transformation